mitchspano/apex-trigger-actions-framework/README.md

 DML finalizers can be very helpful for things such as _enqueuing a queuable operation_ or _inserting a collection of gathered logs_.

 Finalizers within the Apex Trigger Actions Framework operate using many of the same mechanisms.
 First define a class which implements the `TriggerAction.DmlFinalizer` interface.
+Include public static variables/methods so that the trigger actions executing can register objects to be processed during the finalizer's execution.

 ```java
 public with sharing class OpportunityCategoryCalculator implements Queueable, TriggerAction.DmlFinalizer {